learn-co-students/dc-web-080519/54-Auth/README.md

 - send back a 'token' as data
 - Plays the same role - authenticate who we are

-- How do we generate the token?
+X How do we generate the token?
-- How do we send it to the client?
+X How do we send it to the client?
 - How do we store it on the client?
 - How do we send it back and read it?